-This course focuses specifically on SDG 15: Life on land.
-SDG 15 aims to "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss".
+This course focuses specifically on SDG 15: Life on land: "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss".
 It has 12 specified targets related to how to preserve and sustainably use the Earth¿s terrestrial species and ecosystems.

 Human influence on the natural processes of the planet has been so massive in the last 200 years that the Holocene epoch in the time after the last glaciation has ended and we now live in the Anthropocene era, with mass eradication of animal species, climate change and physical changes in the Earth's surface.
 Thus, humans have transformed their natural environment over thousands of years by cultivating the soil and dominating plants and animals.
-The course discusses the human influence on these processes, and the possible solutions needed for a green change and a sustainable development.
-Resilience and sustainability in social-ecological systems are key concepts in the subject.
-The course focuses on clearly defining the SDG challenges, rather than giving the students complete solutions.
+This course discusses the human influence on these processes, and the possible solutions needed for sustainable development.
+Here, resilience and sustainability in social-ecological systems are key concepts.
+The course focuses on clearly defining the SDG challenges and possibilities, rather than giving the students complete solutions.

 Sustainable development is a theme that concerns all students, and the course is therefore open to all.
-The teacher will use active learning methods, and the students will play key roles in discussing the opportunities and challenges pertaining to SDG 15.
+The teacher uses active learning methods, and the students play key roles in discussing the opportunities and challenges pertaining to SDG 15.

 Through active learning, the student learns about SDG 15 and its targets and indicators, their scientific basis, and their interrelatedness to the other SDGs.
 The students will train in:

-i) finding, using, and evaluating international reports, governmental white papers, and scientific literature relevant to SDG 15;
+- Finding, using, and evaluating international reports, governmental white papers, and scientific literature relevant to SDG 15.

-iii) composing and using scientifically sound arguments when debating SDG 15;
+- Composing and using scientifically sound arguments when debating SDG 15.

-v) creating and presenting a poster in the course final symposium as part of a larger group.
+- Composing and presenting a poster in the course final symposium as part of a larger group.